 So it went and so I went.
 I missed one the four games for some reason.
 Guess I had a life beyond football then, can’t remember.
 But basically, I won every quarter of the three games — two by Elway — I played.
 It all came down to that toll-free number and Elway’s brain.
 People didn’t much hanker to the $5.95 per call price tag.
 As an Elway expert, I rode his arm all the way to paradise.

 I ended up with eight Sony mini-TV’s, a sports video collection, and an all-expenses paid trip to Hawaii, and cash, for the Pro Bowl.

 The trip was awesome, of course.
 I hung out with Japanese girl tourists who gave me strange tasting candy and a…well, PG-rated here.
 I sat behind the Miami Dolphins offensive line in the stands, amazing them with my play calling expertise as I shouted out each play before it happened.
 Morten Andersen, a favorite of mine, one of the top kickers in all-time accuracy, shanked the game-winning field goal.
 A Dolphin turned around, laughed and advised how he saw Morton partying his arse away the night before at Waikiki.

 Ah, good times.
 ESPN discontinued the contest after that.
 But Elway earned a fan for life.

 Which brings us to that anti-climactic encounter next week.
 What do they call it?
 Super Bowl, that’s it.
-Don’t bother me with the score.
+The refs blind-boxed the NFC Championship game, and as a Saints fan, i’m boycotting it anyway.
+Don’t bother me with that stinking score.
 I’ll be watching a replay of this year’s Pro Bowl in its wake.